joeshaw/carwings-homekit/README.md

 Copyright 2017 Joe Shaw

-`carwings-homecontrol` is licensed under the MIT License.
+`carwings-homekit` is licensed under the MIT License.
 See the LICENSE file for details.